Teyras/MT/text/chapters/410_containers_analysis.md

 party libraries is so large that this process is almost unique for every project.

-Continuous integrations services need to provide a way for users to specify the building and testing process in a manner that is both simple and versatile enough to satisfy the needs of any project.
+Continuous integration services need to provide a way for users to specify the building and testing process in a manner that is both simple and versatile enough to satisfy the needs of any project.